kreeedit/FLAME/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**FLAME** is a Python-based tool with both **Command-Line (CLI)** and **Graphical (GUI)** interfaces, designed for identifying and analyzing formulaic language and text reuse, particularly in historical corpora like medieval charters (20k charters comparsion is 40s with a Dell Precision 3660 workstation).
+**FLAME** is a Python-based tool with both **Command-Line (CLI)** and **Graphical (GUI)** interfaces, designed for identifying and analyzing formulaic language and text reuse, particularly in historical corpora like medieval charters.
 It uses a **Leave-N-Out (LNO) n-gram** approach, which is highly effective for detecting variant forms of expressions that differ due to scribal variations, regional dialects, or other textual modifications.

 A downloadable demo of the HTML output can be found in the repository (`text_comparisons_demo.html`).